jimblandy/pdxrust-glium/README.md

 essential techniques that any graphical program will need.

 This is not model Rust code, nor does it try to use OpenGL efficiently.
-Rather, my goal is to present the API's behavior with as little inference from abstraction and optimization as possible.
+Rather, my goal is to present the API's behavior with as little interference from abstraction and optimization as possible.
 So I don't use any of the pretty vector arithmetic crates available (I recommend the `euclid` crate); it's all functions that operate directly on `[f32; 3]` values.
 And you'll have to figure